Saturday, May 26 and Sunday, May 27

 Guide: Kirk Gentalen

 The 250 acres that make up Maine Coast Heritage Trust’s Western Head Preserve offer an array of habitats and spectacular vistas for any observer.
-For this walk, we’ll explore the preserve’s spruce forests, beaches and views looking for mushrooms, slime molds, marine mammals, and, of course, birds.
-Birdwise – an active Bald Eagle nest will be observed, and songbirds including Blackpoll Warbler will be part of the search.
-This trip offers a great way to see Maine’s bold coast.
+For this nature walk, we’ll explore the preserve’s spruce forests, beaches and views looking for mushrooms, slime molds, marine mammals, and, of course, birds.
+Birdwise, an active Bald Eagle nest will be observed, and songbirds including Blackpoll Warbler will be part of the search.
+We will check out whatever we can find.
+This trip offers a great way to see Maine’s Bold Coast.

-Participants should expect easy to moderately difficult trails that will include moderate inclines, uneven footing, and rough terrain.
+Participants should expect easy to moderately difficult trails that will include moderate inclines, uneven footing, rough terrain, cobble beach, and boulders.
 The walk will be three miles round trip.
-Wear footwear that will provide a measure of protection from the wet undergrowth and provide good footing.
+Wear footwear that will provide a measure of protection from the wet undergrowth and will provide good footing.

-Where to start: From Whiting or the CCLC, take Route 189 east toward Lubec.
-5.7 miles from Whiting or 4.0 miles from the CCLC turn right onto Route 191 (Dixie Road) and proceed south 14 miles to Cutler Village.
-From the village center continue south on 191 for 1.3 miles to Destiny Bay Road which is on the left at a crest in the road immediately after you see a monumental stone wall on the right.
-Turn left and follow Destiny Bay Road for 1.0 mile to the fork at the end of the paved section.
+Meet at Western Head parking area.
+From the CCLC, turn left onto Rte 189 east toward Lubec.
+After 3.9 miles turn right onto Rte 191 (Dixie Rd) and proceed south 14 miles to Cutler Village.
+From the village center continue south on Rte 191 for 1.3 miles to Destiny Bay Rd which is on the left at a crest in the road immediately after you see a monumental stone wall on the right.
+Turn left and follow Destiny Bay Rd for 1.0 mile to the fork at the end of the paved section.
 Bear right and continue straight for another 0.2 mile to the parking lot on the right.
-Restrooms are not available.
+If the lot is full, park along the road shoulder.
+There are no restrooms on the trail.

 GPS coordinates: 44.653359, -67.209766